 If you want to petition to return to NIU for the upcoming semester, you will need to write a letter of appeal.
 Your letter should contain three parts:

-Additionally, your letter should include your name, z-id number, address and daytime telephone number.
+Additionally, your letter should include your name, z-id number, signature, address, and daytime telephone number.

 You may choose to mail or drop off your letter of appeal in our office.
 Our address is: